 - Schedule compliance measures the ability to follow the predesigned plans.

-The method in which businesses use to communicate with their teammates should also be changed as remote work is taking in.
+The methods which businesses use to communicate with their teammates should also be changed to successfully communicate with a remote team.

 Use video conferencing